WLAN-Pi/wlanpi-profiler/README.md

 We require elevated permissions to put the interface in monitor mode and to open raw native sockets for frame injection.
 Starting and stopping profiler from the WLAN Pi's Front Panel Menu System (FPMS) will handle this for you automatically.

+Don't want to use the default channel?
+You can change it with the `-c` option:

 ```
 # capture frames on channel 48 using the default SSID
 sudo profiler -c 48
 ```

+Want to use a custom SSID?
+You can use the `-s` option to specify your own SSID:

 ```
 # capture frames on channel 36 using an SSID called 'JOIN ME'
 sudo profiler -c 36 -s "JOIN ME"
 ```

+Having problems profiling a client?
+We can disable .11r IE in fake AP beacon like this:

 ```
 # capture frames on channel 100 with 802.11r disabled for clients that don't like 802.11r
 sudo profiler -c 100 --no11r
 ```

+Having problems profiling a client?
+We can disable .11ax IE in fake AP beacon like this:

 ```
 # capture frames on the default channel with 802.11ax disabled for clients that don't like 802.11ax
 sudo profiler --no11ax
 ```

+Do you want to capture passively?
+We can do that!
+If we use `--noAP`, we will listen for any association request on a given channel.

 ```
 # capture frames on channel 100 without the fake AP running (Rx only, no Tx)
 sudo profiler --noAP -c 100
 ```

+Already have some association requests in a pcap?
+We can analyze them.
+Use `--read <file.pcap>` to feed them into profiler:

 ```
-# analyze an association request in a previously captured PCAP file (must be the only frame in the file)
+# analyze an association request in a previously captured PCAP file
 sudo profiler --read assoc_frame.pcap
 ```

+Something not working?
+Use `--debug` to get more logs printed to the shell.

 ```
 # increase output to screen for debugging
-sudo profiler --logging debug
+sudo profiler --debug
 ```

 ## Feature: overriding defaults with configuration file support